chrisgrieser/.config/README.md

 __How this repository works__
 - These files are symlinked into iCloud for synchronization.
-- `crontab` on my main machine [is configured](Cron%20Jobs/30-min.sh) to run the script [30-min.sh](Cron%20Jobs/30-min.sh) every 30 minutes.
+- `Hammerspoon` [is configured](hammerspoon/system-states.lua) to run the script [git-dotfile-backup.sh](git-dotfile-backup.sh) every 15 minutes.
+In addition, on System Boot as well as any system wake at least 12 hours after the last system wake, the script [pull-sync-repos.sh](pull-sync-repos.sh) keeps the dot files up to date for when the machine is changed.
-- [30-min.sh](Cron%20Jobs/30-min_%5BBrowser-Path%5D.sh) runs various tasks that should run regularly, one of them is to trigger the shell script [git-dotfile-backup.sh](git-dotfile-backup.sh).
+- The git repos that are nested inside this dotfile repository (i.e. Alfred git repositories, because the nesting can't be avoided in this case) are gitignored and pulled individually.
 - [git-dotfile-backup.sh](git-dotfile-backup.sh) checks whether there have been any changes in dot files.
 If there are, it creates somewhat useful commit messages and runs the `git add commit pull push` sequence.
 - [.gitignore](.gitignore) contains a list of files not to backups for various reasons, e.g. redundancy, privacy, or simply because they are too big for a git repo.